-On this page we'll be discussing common power mobility issues, how to fix the problems, and how to know when you need your device to be serviced.
+On this page, we'll be discussing common power mobility issues, how to fix the problems, and how to know when you need to have your device serviced.

 Welcome to our blog about troubleshooting power mobility!
-On this page we'll be discussing common power mobility issues, how to fix the problems, and how to know when you need your device to be serviced.
+On this page, we'll be discussing common power mobility issues, how to fix the problems, and how to know when you need to have your device serviced.

 It's frustrating when your power chair or scooter won't do what you want it to do when you want it to do something.
 Don't you wish there was a way for your power operated vehicle (POV) to just tell you what's wrong?
 Fortunately, it can!
 Service codes exist to give you an idea of what might be wrong with your POV, however, if you haven't read your vehicle's manual, it can be pretty unclear what these codes mean.

 The signs of a service code will be indicated usually above the power button on the controller.
 The controller is where the speed settings and horn are located, as well as other possible features your POV might have.
 The meter on your controller that lights up when you power on your vehicle is called the battery indicator.
 This is where you can tell how much battery life your POV has, but it's also where the service codes will be displayed.